agata-sm/nbis-epigenomics-workshop/docs/tutorials/lab-chipseq-processing.md

 module unload python/2.7.6
 ```

-The output of a MACS2 run consists of several files.
+The output of a `MACS2` run consists of several files.
 To inspect files type

 ```bash
 head -n 50 <filename>
 ```

 Have a look at the`narrowPeak` files that we will focus on in the subsequent parts e.g.

 ```bash
 head -n 50 hela_1_REST.chr12.macs2_peaks.narrowPeak
 ```

-These files are in [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) format, one of the most popular file format in genomics, used to store information on genomic ranges such as ChIP-seq peaks, gene models, transcription starts sites, etc. BED files can be also used for visualisation in genome browsers, including the popular [UCSC Genome Browser](https://genome.ucsc.edu/cgi-bin/hgTracks) and [IGV](https://www.broadinstitute.org/igv).
+These files are in [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) format, one of the most used file formats in genomics, used to store information on genomic ranges such as ChIP-seq peaks, gene models, transcription starts sites, etc. `BED` files can be also used for visualisation in genome browsers, including the popular [UCSC Genome Browser](https://genome.ucsc.edu/cgi-bin/hgTracks) and [IGV](https://www.broadinstitute.org/igv).
 We will try this later in [Visualisation](#Visualisation) part.

-We can simplify the BED files by keeping only the first three most relevant columns e.g.
+We can simplify the `BED` files by keeping only the first three most relevant columns e.g.

 ```bash
 cut -f 1-3 hela_1_REST.chr12.macs2_peaks.narrowPeak > hela_1_chr12_peaks.bed
 ```

 Peaks detected on chromosomes 1 and 2 are present in directory `/results/peaks_bed`.
-These peaks were detected using complete (all chromosomes) data and therefore there may be some differences between the peaks present in the prepared `hela_1_peaks.bed` file compared to the peaks you have just detected.
+These peaks were detected using complete (all chromosomes) data and therefore there may be some differences between the peaks present in the prepared file `hela_1_peaks.bed` compared to the peaks you have just detected.
 We suggest we use these pre-made peak BED files instead of the file you have just created.
 You can check how many peaks were detected in each library by listing number of lines in each file:

 ```bash
 wc -l ../../results/peaks_bed/*.bed
 ```